kodekloudhub/community-faq/docs/vscode-tips.md

 ![vscode terminal](../img/vs-code-terminal.jpg)

-Note that if you are using a small monitor, or you have narrowed the width of your browser, then the list of terminals at the side may intead appear as a drop list above the integrated terminal.
+Note that if you are using a small monitor, or you have narrowed the width of your browser, then the list of terminals at the side may instead appear as a drop list above the integrated terminal.

 ## How to add folders to the workspace